Minor in Religious Studies

-At Mount Union, religious studies courses welcome students from all backgrounds.
-Students who grew up in a faith community or have never set foot in a religious setting are invited to explore the meaning of religion in our world.
+Religious studies courses welcome students from all backgrounds, whether it be students who grew up in a faith community or have never set foot in a religious setting.
+All are invited to explore the meaning of religion in our world.
 Faculty in religious studies at Mount Union believe that the study of religion is critical to understanding American culture as well as cultures around the globe.
 Students will grow personally and intellectually through religious studies courses as they explore the scriptures, history, theology, and ethics of the world’s religions.